-Registration for the Conference and Workshops is now open!
+Registration for the Conference is still available!
 Please follow this link for the registration form.

 The Enamelist Society is pleased to offer a scholarship to students who are in enrolled in art programs.
 The scholarship will provide full tuition to one workshop of two and a half days, plus the fee for our two day Conference.
 Please see the application form here for more information, deadlines, recommendations, etc. Please feel free to call the office (770-807-0142) for more information.

 Live Auction, Raffle